JanWilczek/wolf-sound-blog/_posts/dsp/2023-03-12-group-delay-vs-phase-delay-whats-the-difference.md

 If you don’t know what the period of a signal is, it’s the smallest positive number of samples after which the signal starts repeating itself.
 For example, the “2-sine” signal repeats every 16 samples.

-Both sines inside the signals were delayed by the same number of samples.
+Both sines inside the signal were delayed by the same number of samples.
 But how did their phase advance?

 The **phase** of a sine is a value in the $[0, 2\pi)$ range.
 The period of a sine is equal to $2\pi$.
 So its phase tells us at which point in the period we are.